“A strategic plan to ensure the confidentiality, integrity, and accessibility of Oneonta’s information assets.”

 - system configuration will be set to disconnect after three unsuccessful password attempts;

 - session limits of three hours and inactivity timeouts of 30 minutes will be placed on all sessions.

 - For Outbound Service (Configured for outgoing calls only):

 - The World Wide Web provides an opportunity for the College both to disseminate information and to provide interactive services quickly and effectively.
 Because anything posted on a public web server is globally available and each web presence is a potential connection path to the College networks, care will be exercised in the deployment of publicly accessible servers.
-There is also potential for an insecure server to be used or exploited to assist in an unauthorized or illegal activity, such as an attack on another web site.
+There is also the potential for an insecure server to be used or exploited to assist in an unauthorized or illegal activity, such as an attack on another website.

 - Sensitive or confidential information will not be made available through a server that is available to a public network without appropriate safeguards approved by the CollegeISO.
 The College ISO will implement safeguards to ensure user authentication, data confidentiality and integrity, access control, data protection, and logging mechanisms.

 - The implementation of any website or software that interacts with the user, requires registration, collects or processes information from users is considered to be application development and, therefore, must be audited and approved by the College ISO to ensure that the collection and processing of information meets College information security and privacy requirements.
 The review will ensure that the information is adequately protected while in transit over public and College networks, while in storage, and while being processed.

 - All official websites will comply with Federal and state legal requirements.